ecmwf-lab/ecml-tools/README.md

 Please note that you can pass more than two `zarr` files to the function.

+> **_NOTE:_** When concatenating file, the statistics are not recomputed; it is the statistics of first file that are returned to the user.

 ## Joining datasets

 You can join two datasets that have the same dates, combining their variables.